 Sanction upon Members

-Should the member fail to observe a decision of the BFA Consumer Advice and Arbitration Service or of an appointed Arbitrator, the member’s failure shall be reported to the Council of the BFA which at its meeting next following such report shall decide the penalty to be imposed upon the member for such failure.
+Should the member fail to observe a decision of the BFA Consumer Advice and Arbitration Service or of an appointed Arbitrator, the member’s failure shall be reported to the Board of the BFA which at its meeting next following such report shall decide the penalty to be imposed upon the member for such failure.
 The penalty may extend to termination or suspension of membership and removal of Find and Florist profile in accordance with Article 2.5 of the Articles of Association of the BFA which authorises the BFA to impose such penalty.

-BFA and IoPF Brand Guidelines
+BFA and IPF Brand Guidelines

 Incorrect use of the BFA logo

 The logo is the foundation of our brand identity and an expression of our personality and values.
 As an important piece of intellectual property, the logo must be protected through proper use.